 3. Properly maintain and store batteries for the colder months

-If your equipment will be used during the winter months, be sure to verify that the battery’s electrolyte is filled to the indicated level, according to The Balance article.
-The terminal of the battery should be cleaned of debris and rust to prevent it from slowly draining.
-Do not attempt to charge a frozen battery as this may cause it to explode.
+If you’re using your equipment during winter, verify that the battery electrolyte is filled to the indicated level.
+Clean the terminal of the battery to prevent it from slowly draining.
+Never charge a frozen battery, as this may cause it to explode.

 4. Protect your tires

-Lower temperatures can reduce tire pressure so it’s important to check for the proper tire pressure and to habitually inspect tires for wear and tear.
-If possible, consider using track-mounted equipment in the colder months versus tire-mounted equipment, suggests the The Balance article.
+Lower temperatures reduce tire pressure.
+Always check the pressure and inspect tires for wear and tear.
+If possible, consider using track-mounted equipment in the colder months.

 6. Maintain your fuel tank

-When winterizing equipment, fuel tanks should be maintained to prevent condensation inside the tank and fuel lines, according to The Balance article.
-Fuel treatments thaw frozen fuel filters, liquefy fuel and remove moisture from the lines and tanks.
-Fuel treatments can be added to both diesel and fuel tanks.
-It’s recommended to keep a spare filter available, for your convenience when it becomes necessary.
+Maintaining the fuel tank prevents condensation inside the tank and fuel lines.
+Fuel treatments thaw frozen fuel filters, liquefy fuel, and remove moisture from the tank and lines.
+Keep a spare filter available for your convenience.